Skip to content

 load persona (SOUL.md → IDENTITY.md → MEMORY.md) → connect to streams → begin loop

-observe (stream) → decide (LLM) → act (publish / wh deploy apply)
+observe (stream) → decide (LLM) → act (publish / wh topology apply)

 An agent can revise its own .wh file at any time based on any signal it receives — a stream message, a compaction summary, a user command, or its own judgment.